-If you decide to deposit funds into a jointly-held account, or any other account that is not in your name the estate's lawyer will require a signed written instruction from you.
+If you decide to deposit funds into a jointly-held account, or any other account that is not in your name we will require a signed written instruction from you.

-Please do not hesitate to contact your Lawlink lawyer if you have any questions.
+Please do not hesitate to contact your solicitor if you have any questions.

-Role of the lawyer for the estate and fees
+Role of the solicitor for the estate and fees

-The lawyer's role is to act on behalf of the deceased person.
-The lawyer therefore takes instruction only from the estate executors and trustees.
-If there is no cash available in the estate, the executors are responsible for payment of the lawyer's fees.
+The solicitor's role is to act on behalf of the deceased person.
+The solicitor therefore takes instructions only from the estate executors and trustees.
+If there is no cash available in the estate, the executors are responsible for payment of the solicitor's fees.

-The basis on which the lawyer's fees are charged is set out in the terms of engagement, a copy of which will be given to the executors and trustees before the administration commences.
+The basis on which the solicitor's fees are charged are set out in the terms of engagement, a copy of which will be given to the executors and trustees before the administration commences.

-Helpful information for your lawyer
+Helpful information for your solicitor

-It is helpful to give the following information (where applicable) about the deceased person to the estate lawyer to assist with administering the estate:-
+It is helpful to give the following information (where relevant) to your solicitor to assist with administering the estate

 - Work and Income New Zealand benefit number or recent correspondence from the department. - 2.
-A copy of the latest rates notice for any estate property. - Any bank passbooks, cheque books and credit cards held in the sole name of the deceased. - 4.
-Insurance policies on the house, contents and vehicles or the insurance company details. - 5.
+A copy of the latest rates notice for any estate property. - Any bank passbooks, cheque books and credit cards held in the sole name of the deceased. - Insurance policies on the house, contents and vehicles or the insurance company details. - 5.
 Details of any investment portfolio and/or Bonus Bond certificates. - 6.
 Original Life Insurance policy document(s). - 7.
 Birth certificate. - 8.
 Marriage or civil union certificate. - 9.
 Death certificate. - Funeral account and any other outstanding debts of the deceased. - 11.
 Driver's licence or passport. - 12.
 KiwiSaver account details. - Any household accounts to be changed such as power, telephone, SKY TV etc. - 14.
 Any income tax records and IRD number for the deceased. - 15.
 Contact information for the beneficiaries of the estate and birth certificates for any beneficiaries under the age of 20 years. - Details of any digital assets owned solely by the deceased e.g. Website/Domain Name/Emails/Social Media/Trade Me accounts.